shuo-wu/spdk/doc/lvol.md

     Create a snapshot with snapshot_name of a given lvol bdev. optional arguments:
     -h, --help  show help
-bdev_lvol_clone [-h] snapshot_name clone_name
+    --xattr adds a key=value xattr to the snapshot. bdev_lvol_clone [-h] snapshot_name clone_name
     Create a clone with clone_name of a given lvol snapshot. optional arguments: